Porim/learn/guides/08-Continuous-Integration/README.md

 * What happens if you open a pull request from a branch with failing tests?
 Can you still merge the request?
 What changes?

 ## Automating Deployment

-You've used CircleCI to run your tests in the cloud automatically every time you push a codechange to GuitHub.
-Now you can add Heroku into the mix so that not only do you run your tests, but when they pass you deploy your app to the web.

-Using CircleCI and Heroku you can configure your application to be automatically deployable.
+Using CircleCI and Heroku you can configure your application to be automatically deployed to the web.
 However, note that if your app has a command-line interface (rather than a web interface), then you don't gain much from Heroku deployment.
-In that case I would recommend you create a new repo with a simple Sinatra app as described at the beginning of Learn Enough Ruby [here](https://www.learnenough.com/course/learn_enough_ruby/hello_world/ruby_web), or you can fork [this simple Sinatra app](https://github.com/rebeccafitzsimmons1/simple-sinatra-app-to-deploy/).
+In that case I would recommend you create a new repo with a simple Sinatra app as described at the beginning of Learn Enough Ruby [here](https://www.learnenough.com/course/learn_enough_ruby/hello_world/ruby_web), or you can fork [this](https://github.com/rebeccafitzsimmons1/simple-sinatra-app-to-deploy/) simple Sinatra app.

-Run through the following sections [here](https://circleci.com/blog/continuous-deployment-to-heroku/) to deploy your app to Heroku (scroll past the node sections):
+Follow the Creating an application on Heroku, Configuring Heroku access on CircleCI and Adding the deploy configuration sections [here](https://circleci.com/blog/continuous-deployment-to-heroku/) to deploy your app to Heroku.
-- Creating an application on Heroku
-- (you can skip past "Setting up the project on CircleCI")
-- Configuring Heroku access on CircleCI
-- Using the Heroku orb to deploy the app

 Note that the `config.yml` file referenced in the Adding the deploy configuration section is the same one that you created in the Automating Tests step above, so you can just add to the existing file.
-The `heroku orb` is [documented here](https://circleci.com/developer/orbs/orb/circleci/heroku), or go [here](https://circleci.com/developer/orbs) and find the most up to date Heroku orb.

  ### Things to think about
 * Does the app still deploy if the tests fail?
 If so, see the `requires` step in the `heroku_deploy` workflow [here](https://circleci.com/docs/2.0/deployment-integrations/) to make a step dependent on a previous step.
-* If you're using branches, are changes to all branches deployed?
+* If you are using branches, are changes to all branches deployed?
 If so, is this desirable?
 See the `filters` step in the `heroku_deploy` workflow [here](https://circleci.com/docs/2.0/deployment-integrations/) to only deploy for a specific branch.
 * An alternative way to deploy to Heroku is that you could remove the `heroku/deploy-via-git` job from the CircleCI `config.yml` and try configuring the deployment through Heroku by [integrating with GitHub directly](https://devcenter.heroku.com/articles/github-integration).
 Note in particular the Enabling GitHub integration section and the Wait for CI to pass before deploy checkbox detailed in the Automatic deploys section.

 ## Troubleshooting

 - Use the [CircleCI language docs](https://circleci.com/docs/2.0/language-ruby/) and the [CircleCI deployment docs](https://circleci.com/docs/2.0/deployment-integrations/) to help you identify problems.
-- If you get a CircleCI error saying no jobs or workflows are defined, check your indentation.
-Every section should have nested indentation where each nested section is tabbed in one tab more than its parent.
 - If you're on Windows and you get the error "Your bundle only supports platforms ["x86-mingw32"]", then replace `x86-mingw32` with `ruby` in the `PLATFORMS` section in `Gemfile.lock`.
 - If you get errors about Bundler versions, add the following to `config.yml` on the line before the `ruby/bundle-install` step (explanation [here](https://docs.travis-ci.com/user/languages/ruby/#bundler-20) - note that this explanation is in reference to travis, but it's the same principle):